-Greatest Scrum Halves In Modern Times
+Greatest Scrum Halves Of Rugby

 This article runs through their most memorable achievements and why they’ve made our cut.

+We ruled out players who are still playing at the highest level.
 New Zealand’s Aaron Smith may well displace one of our choices when he hangs up his boots.

-Number #4: Nick Farr-Jones (Australia)
+Number #5: Nick Farr-Jones (Australia)

 player in australian shirt holding a cup in front of an australian flag